 Day of the Dead

 Halloween’s haunting traditions meet the soulful Mexican and Latin American celebration Dia de la Muertos at Mesquite’s Day of the Dead Festival.
 Historically held to honor family and friends who have passed away, Day of the Dead blends cultural traditions like sugar skull painting and sampling a tasty slice of the sweet, citrus bread Pan de Muertos with Halloween face painting, crafts, and live music.
-Start your afternoon with free admission to the Mesquite Arts Center and reception for resident artist Jesus Delgado.
+Start your afternoon with free admission to the Mesquite Arts Center and view the current exhibition.
 Mesquite Arts Theater presents a haunted hospital tour, commemorating the Arts Center’s former life as a community hospital.
-Wrap up your celebration with the Mesquite Symphony Orchestra and their Halloween-themed opening night performance Sounds in the Night.
+Wrap up your celebration with the Mesquite Symphony Orchestra and their Halloween-themed performance.

 Dress up in your favorite costume and join the party when Mesquite’s break-out harvest festival takes over Valley Creek Park at PumpkinFest.
 It’s the 19th year for this carnival of live performances, games, and artisan crafters, with armor-clad knights thundering across the jousting ring on horseback, costumed nobles demonstrating the ancient art of falconry, and storytellers weaving spooky tales of Halloween lore.
 See expert archers demonstrate their bulls-eye skills.
 Navigate the Wolf Den Maze and go trick or treating in Peddler's Alley.
 Enter costume and pie-eating contests for prizes, then stop by Gepetto’s Theater for the puppet show.
 There are crafts, games, a bounce house, and plenty of Halloween treats to enjoy all day long.